tsgates/arch-wiki-markdown/wiki/Systemd_FAQ.md

 /etc/systemd/system/getty@tty1.service and change TTYVTDisallocate to no.

-Q: What kernel options do I need to enable in my kernel in case I do not use the official Arch kernel?
+Q: What kernel options are required for Systemd?

 A: Kernels prior to 2.6.39 are unsupported.